-In some ways this is true – but while the technology which underpins a sector might change, it is still ultimately selling to human beings.
-This means that, to a greater degree than we often acknowledge, the underlying nature of digital businesses is inherited from their pre-internet, analogue reality.
-The buying motivations for food or clothing, for example, are similar whether the shopper is on the high street or on an app.
+This is true in some ways, but while the technology that underpins a sector might change, it is still ultimately selling to human beings.
+This means that to a greater degree than we often acknowledge, the underlying nature of digital businesses is inherited from their pre-internet, analog reality.
+For example, the buying motivations for food or clothing are similar whether the shopper is on the high street or on an app.

 Gaming is no different in this regard.
-Play is at least as old as civilization, and the emotional motivators of competition, cooperation, and self-improvement are as present in esports and online gaming as they are in any previous form of gamesmanship.
-Likewise, while history doesn’t record how the earliest sportspeople spoke to one another, it’s a fair guess that verbal communication has always been a key ingredient of the pleasure we get from it: the meta-game of talking to ones opponent is a fundamental ingredient.
+Play is at least as old as civilization.
+The emotional motivators of competition, cooperation, and self-improvement are as present in esports and online gaming as in any previous form of gamesmanship.
+Likewise, while history doesn’t record how the earliest sportspeople spoke to one another, it’s a fair guess that verbal communication has always been a key ingredient of the pleasure we get from it: the meta-game of talking to one’s opponent is a fundamental ingredient.

 The challenge of words and play